 - Again, with the replenishment bonus, you should have your troops in tip-top shape always.

 Note: For my Mandate of Heaven Yellow Turban playthroughs, I avoided looting or sacking settlements in the early game (ie. one army sacks a city, the backup army captures it in the same turn).
 It’s possible especially due to the replenishment bonus and “land hopping” concept, sure.
 But, from my experience, it’s also led to a few wasted turns when I could’ve been moving units further afield.
 Later on, though, you could opt to go with the “sack and cap” routine.

 Fanning the flames

 Anyway, by the time you reach Youzhou, you’ll probably notice how random warlords are declaring war on “The Zhang Gang.”
 That’s fine.
-Don’t forget to spend a bit of gold to upgrade farms or towns.
 Oh, and don’t chase after Liu Yu’s forces further than Youbeiping.